-The Nexus Study prepared by Traffic consultants TJKM identifies locations of future traffic deficiencies generated by future development, develops mitigations to these deficiencies, calculates total cost of capital improvements required to implement the mitigations, and provides a calculated maximum allowable traffic fee that would be legally defensible based on projected cumulative traffic impact from different development types.
+The TIF Nexus Study prepared by Traffic consultants TJKM identifies locations of future traffic deficiencies generated by future development, develops mitigations to these deficiencies, calculates total cost of capital improvements required to implement the mitigations, and provides a calculated maximum allowable traffic fee that would be legally defensible based on projected cumulative traffic impact from different development types.
 The Nexus Study identifies maximum allowable traffic fees for eighteen different land use categories.
 CAI researched traffic and overall development impact fees from neighboring jurisdictions and provided staff with valuable information for determining the most appropriate recommended fee amount for the TIF.
 The number and type of land use categories for the TIF vary widely across jurisdictions.
-Based on review of neighboring jurisdictions, staff narrowed down the eighteen land use categories: single-family residential, multi-family residential, retail, office, general industrial, and distribution/e-commerce.
+Based on review of neighboring jurisdictions, staff narrowed down the eighteen land use categories identified in the Nexus Study to the proposed recommended six land use categories: single-family residential, multi-family residential, retail, office, general industrial, and distribution/e-commerce.
+Since the May 3rd Council Work Session, staff added a new seventh fee category for townhome development to be clearer that new townhome units are subject to the TIF.

 After determining Hayward's TIF land use categories, CAI studied the feasibility of these six development types.
 The findings and results of this feasibility study are summarized in Table 1.
+CAI has confirmed that their analysis assumed new townhome development in its financial feasibility analysis for single family detached housing since these two product types are comparable from a market and financial feasibility standpoint.